brunoflores/purely-functional-data-structures-okasaki/ch3/README.md

 The _rank_ of a node: the length of its _right spine_ (the rightmost path from the node in question to an empty node).

-Consequence of the leftist property: ==the right spine of any node is always the shortest path to an empty node==.
+Consequence of the leftist property: **the right spine of any node is always the shortest path to an empty node**.

 Files: